yauh/nodemcu/README.md

-# nodemcu
-NodeMCU ESP8266 Code samples in MicroPython
+# NodeMCU ESP8266 Code samples in MicroPython

+Sample scripts follow the naming convention `<sensor>_script.py`.
+These samples are minimal on purpose.

+The is currently `nodemcu.py` and should be renamed to `main.py` when copied to the ESP8266.

+Tested with NodeMCU v2 Amica and NodeMCU v3 Lolin

+**Beware** Using [Mu Editor](https://codewith.mu) did not allow me to transfer files to the v2 model.
+Instead I used [Visual Studio Code](https://code.visualstudio.com) with the [PyMakr extension](https://github.com/pycom/pymakr-vsc).
+This works without any issues on a M1 MacBook using a USB hub.

 ## Connecting hardware